 LTFF Upper McCloud River Fish-outs -- Level 1 Students

-These two Upper McCloud River Fish-outs on May 14-16 (Group 1, guided fishing on May 15th) and May 15-17 (Group 2, fishing on May 16th) are exclusively intended for currently registered Level 1 (former Beginner) students in the GGACC's "Learn to Fly Fish" (LTFF) program.
+These two Upper McCloud River Fish-outs on May 13-15 (Group 1, guided fishing on May 14th) and May 14-16 (Group 2, fishing on May 15th) are exclusively intended for currently registered Level 1 students in the GGACC's "Learn to Fly Fish" (LTFF) program.
 Online registration will be opened at a date and time to be announced to the entire LTFF Level 1 Class via email.
 Registration for these fish-outs is limited and based on a first-to-register basis only.
-There will be 16 openings for each group.
+There will be 8 openings for each group.
 Registration is limited to only one group initially, with 2 day options open as availability allows (per LTFF Program Leader discretion).

 No doubt you have heard of the McCloud River if you have talked with many fly anglers in Northern California, since it is truly one of our state's most treasured fisheries for rainbow and brown trout.
 However, most of that reputation comes from the larger Lower McCloud River that comes out of the McCloud Reservoir and runs down to Lake Shasta through some picturesque but rugged canyons that cross both public and private lands, including limited access into the Nature Conservancy waters and members-only access to some very exclusive club water.
 The Lower McCloud is particularly well-known for big browns that come out of Lake Shasta in the fall to spawn.
 But the Lower McCloud is not a good river for teaching Beginners how to fly fish, especially in the spring, so we are headed to the smaller Upper McCloud River instead, in the section of the river best known to campers, sightseers, and hikers for its scenic Lower Falls and Middle Falls.